QRTEA Shareholder/Stockholder Letter Transcript:

 good faith and believed to have a reasonable basis, but there can be no assurance that the expectation or belief will result or be

-differ materially from those anticipated:
+those anticipated:

 customer demand for our products and services and our ability to attract new customers and retain existing customers